rust-openvr/rust-openvr/Readme.md

 You can download the latest version here (https://github.com/ValveSoftware/openvr/tree/master/bin).
 After downloading please add it into your project folder (also for production releases!).

 # Building on Windows
 Rust provides 2 pre-compiled version for windows.
 MSVC ABI and GNU ABI.
 OpenVR doesn't have an offical build yet for the GNU Bindung and therefore MSVC is required!
+For more informations about the ABI in Rust see https://www.rust-lang.org/en-US/downloads.html#win-foot

 # Initializing